 An increasing number of students accept positions in various areas of private industry every year.
 Graduates are now working in Education, Finance, Government, Law, Management, Consulting, Marketing, Medicine (including Doctors without Borders), Public Relations and Publishing.

-Various branches of the federal government need linguists, both at home and abroad.
+Various branches of the federal government need language experts, both at home and abroad.
 Some positions involve translation and/or data analysis for the protection of our national security.
 Others may require some knowledge of politics or economics along with language ability.
-In addition, government agencies, private industry, and many universities are pursuing linguistic research in areas such as psycholinguistics, sociolinguistics, communications engineering, speech pathology, and child language acquisition.

 Finally, many FLL graduates have also achieved rewarding careers in academia and the art world.
 Students have pursued doctoral education at a host of top-tier institutions, including Harvard University, Johns Hopkins University, and Princeton University.